 Did you plan your pregnancy?

-Leo was unintended.
+My son was unintended.
 I won’t say unplanned because I had always planned to have children.
-Always imagined being a mother; had white picket fence aspirations where I was married to the doppelganger of George Clooney.
+Always imagined being a mother.
+I had white picket fence aspirations where I was married to the doppelganger of George Clooney.
 I envisioned celebrations and joy when I found out I was expecting my first child.
-Not the numb buzzing panic of what the hell am I going to do.

-The prevailing emotions I recall from those first few months are fear and panic.
+Instead I felt numb, buzzing panic.
+What am I going to do?!
+The prevailing emotions I recall from those first few months are fear, confusion and being utterly overwhelmed.

-I had been with Leo’s dad a short time and we were barely at the point of considering a mini break, let alone having a child.
+I had been with Leo’s dad a short time.
+We were barely at the point of considering a mini break, let alone having a child.
 I was told courtesy of PCOS that conception would likely impossible.

-I went to visit my mum a week later and ended up ringing my doctor in agony.
+My doctor said the discomfort and sickness was likely another cyst.
+Pumped me full of goodness-knows-what.
+Visiting my mum a week later I ended up ringing my doctor in agony.
 Google told me it was death or rabies.
 Low and behold a scan in A&E showed my cyst had a heartbeat.

-I don’t remember much of being pregnant, I have bitter regrets that I cannot look back and feel I have fond memories of that time.
-I have pictures where I am smiling and think I was happy, or was trying so hard I appeared to be.
+I don’t remember much of being pregnant.
+I have bitter regrets that I cannot look back and feel fond memories of that time.
+I have pictures where I am smiling and think I was happy.
+Or was trying so hard I appeared to be.